Updated January 30, 2018 | Adopted by the Board of Directors March 28, 2018

 The laws prohibit accepting a kickback.
 In addition, there are laws that prohibit the filing of false claims.
 As this is a highly complex area of the law, this policy cannot list all situations in which the ant-kickback or false claims laws may apply.
 Therefore, employees must take special care in this area and promptly refer the question to their supervisor, or the Chief Quality and Compliance Officer if appropriate.

-- Offering or paying anything of value to induce someone to refer an individual to GCI.
+- Offering or paying anything of value to induce someone to refer an individual to Gateway.

-- Offering or paying anything of value to anyone (consumer or referral sources) in marketing GCI.
+- Offering or paying anything of value to anyone (service recipients or referral sources) in marketing Gateway.

-- Soliciting or receiving anything of value for the referral of GCI consumers to others.
+- Soliciting or receiving anything of value for the referral of Gateway service recipients to others.